ropensci-archive/reviewer/README.md

 ## Installation

-You can install the released version of reviewer from [GitHub](https://github.com/ropenscilabs/reviewer) with:
+You can install the development version of `reviewer` from [GitHub](https://github.com/ropenscilabs/reviewer) with:

 ``` r